Icinga/icingaweb2/doc/05-Authentication.md

 Icinga Web supports password policies when using database authentication.
 You can configure this under **Configuration > Application > General**.

-By default, no password policy is enforced ('Any').
+By default, no password policy is enforced (`Any`).
-Icinga Web provides a built-in policy called 'Common' with the following requirements:
+Icinga Web provides a built-in policy called `Common` with the following requirements:

 * Minimum length of 12 characters
 * At least one number